-In this post, I’ll talk about the Blob search results display and how you can customize it further to quickly find the file, email, post etc. that you searched for.
+In this post, I’ll talk about the Knit search results display and how you can customize it further to quickly find the file, email, post etc. that you searched for.
 This is the 3rd part of my blog series related to finding your personal digital content.
 Other posts in this series include:

 Part 1: Intro to the search problem and Advanced Search.